-In this post, you’ll find the definition of the user interface content, its features, and the UI content elements for web and apps.
+In this post, you’ll find the definition of the user interface content, its characteristics, as well as the four groups of UI content elements for websites and apps.

 - What is the user interface (UI)?

-- Why the UI content looks more like a patchwork than a collage?
+- Why UI content looks more like a patchwork than a collage?

-Would you like to get the answers to these questions and learn the UI content basics?
-Keep reading!
+Would you like to get the answers to all of these questions and learn more about the user interface content?

 Table of Contents

-The user interface is the medium where a user interacts with a machine.
+The user interface is the medium through which a user interacts with a machine (software).

 However, the interaction between users and machines doesn’t limit to asking questions or receiving answers.

-The interaction covers many actions, from filling out forms to clicking buttons or links to navigate a web page, display a menu or perform an installation.
+It encompasses different actions, from filling out a web form to clicking a link to navigate a website, display a menu or perform an installation.

-To prevent the user from getting frustrated while communicating with the machine, we should offer help and support.
+To prevent users from getting frustrated while communicating with a digital product, we should offer them both help and support.

-For example, if the user is about to install an application on their mobile device, our job is to provide instructions and explain what steps to follow.
-To do that, we need the UI content.
+For instance, if a user is about to install an application on their mobile device, our job is to provide instructions and explain which steps to follow.

-User interface content (UI content) is the content that appears in the user interface as a response or reaction to a user’s action.
+User interface content (UI content) is the type of content that forms part of a user interface and represents a response to a user’s action.